Janet Walker: Advisory Roles

 Walker was the common law advisor to the Federal Courts (Canada) Rules Committee from 2006 to 2015.
-She is Secretary General of the International Association of Procedural Law, and is a former president of the Canadian branch of the International Law Association.
-Walker was the CIArb Academic Advisor in 2014-2015 and she is a member of the Scientific Advisory Board, Max Planck Institute Luxembourg as well as the Global Advisory Board, New York International Arbitration Center.
+She is Secretary-General of the International Association of Procedural Law, and is a former president of the Canadian branch of the International Law Association.
+Walker was the CIArb Academic Advisor in 2014-2015, and she a member of the Scientific Advisory Board, the Max Planck Institute Luxembourg as well as the Global Advisory Board, New York International Arbitration Center.

 Honours and awards

-Walker was a member of the Canadian Forces Primary Reserve 1977-2014 and of the Supplementary Ready Reserve 2014-2019 and has received the Canadian Forces' Decoration, the Land Force Central Area Commander's Award of Excellence and the Governor General's Horse Guards Commanding Officer and Regimental Sergeant Major's Award of Excellence.
-She is the longest serving and highest ranking female non-commissioned member in the Regiment and was its first female Bandmaster.
-Walker has received the Queen's Diamond Jubilee Medal (2012), the Queen's Golden Jubilee Medal (2002), the Viscount Bennett Fellowship (1995), and the Osgoode Hall Law School Silver Medal (1993).
+In addition to her academic and professional achievements, Walker served in the Canadian Forces Primary Reserve from 1977 to 2014 and in the Supplementary Ready Reserve from 2014 to 2019.
+During her military service, she received the Canadian Forces' Decoration, the Land Force Central Area Commander's Award of Excellence, and the Governor General's Horse Guards Commanding Officer and Regimental Sergeant Major's Award of Excellence.
+She was the first female Bandmaster of the Governor General's Horse Guards and upon retirement was noted as the regiment's longest-serving and highest-ranking female non-commissioned member.

+Walker has received numerous honours recognising her contributions to law, education, and public service.
+These include the Queen's Diamond Jubilee Medal (2012), the Queen's Golden Jubilee Medal (2002), the Viscount Bennett Fellowship (1995), and the Osgoode Hall Law School Silver Medal (1993).

-In 2020, Walker received the title of Distinguished Research Professor from York University for her commitment to excellence, and international leadership in the fields of private international law, procedural law, comparative law and international commercial arbitration.
-In December 2021, she was appointed to the Order of Canada for her expert legal authority in commercial arbitration and conflict of laws, and for advancing legal procedural standards in Canada.
+In 2020, York University conferred upon Walker the title of Distinguished Research Professor in recognition of her scholarly achievements and international leadership in private international law, procedural law, comparative law, and international commercial arbitration.
+The following year, she was appointed a Member of the Order of Canada for her contributions to commercial arbitration, conflict of laws, and the development of legal procedural standards in Canada.